Where to break the journey between Prizren and Pristina in Kosovo

 How many regions make up the former Yugoslavia?
 It’s a good pub quiz question, don’t you think, but I’m never quite sure of the correct answer.
-Depending on how the question is worded (notice I used the word regions rather than countries), your response could be six, seven or even eight and they would all be right, sort of.
+Depending on how the question is worded (notice I used the word regions rather than countries), your response could be six, seven or even eight and they would all be correct.
+Sort of.

 We’ve travelled quite extensively in all of the above countries/autonomous states except for Vojvodina.
 We like the region very much.
 There is a wealth of things to see and do, the scenery (particularly in Bosnia and Herzegovina and along Croatia’s coast) is wonderful and away from tourist hotspots such as Dubrovnik and Ljubljana, it is very good value for money.